APLConfiguration

 func automationSendConfiguration(withAction action: String)

 Updates this configuration by reading the configuration from the app under test.
-The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this method to succeed.
+The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this method to succeed (e.g. a Debug build).
 An AppfigurateLibraryException will be thrown after 10.0 seconds if the app under test fails to respond.
-You should use this method after - [APLConfiguration automationLaunchArgumentsWithAction] if the action in the app under test changes property values.
+You should use this method after -[APLConfiguration automationLaunchArgumentsWithAction:] if the action in the app under test changes property values.

 Objective-C example